 Decision fatigue is one of the many modern phenomena which I doubt anyone could have ever predicted and my bookshop confusion was symptomatic of it.
-Science tells us that the more decisions we make, the harder it is to make good ones (also known as analysis paralysis.)
-The paradoxical part is that having the choice to eliminate choice is perhaps what autonomy is at this point in history, not the extreme ends of the spectrum.
+The more decisions we make, the harder it is to make good ones (also known as analysis paralysis.)
+The paradoxical part is that having the choice to eliminate choice is perhaps what autonomy is at this point, not the extreme ends of the spectrum.
 Having no options is not fun and neither is having too many.
 In between the two lies the opportunity to step back and reassess which areas require multiplicity.

 I find myself gravitating away from options towards simplicity wherever possible.
-Cutting them out of my life is creating a pronounced sense of contented calmness.
 When I take one book out the library, I can focus and finish it much faster than when I have an intimidating stack.
 I try to listen to one artist at a time to immerse myself in their music and appreciate it.
 The more uncomplicated I make my diet, being vegan with maximum unprocessed, whole, or raw foods and plenty of water, the healthier I am/feel.
 One of the key things I have learned this year as part of adopting minimalism is this: I don't want this many options.

 For me, true autonomy is to be able to pick which areas I want to have options in.

 Some things I have cut out of my life due to the complications associated with them.
 Instead, I can direct my mind elsewhere.